dagger/dagger/docs/current/sdk/nodejs/783645-get-started.md

   </TabItem>
 </Tabs>

 The tool tests and builds the application, logging the output of the test and build operations to the console as it works.
-At the end of the process, the built React application is available in a new `build` folder in the project directory, as shown below:
+At the end of the process, the built application is available in a new `build` folder in the project directory.
+Here is an example of the output when building a React application:

 ```shell
 tree build